Lithium for ADHD

 -

-reduces apoptotic processes through
+reduces apoptotic processes by

-- Glycogen synthase kinase 3 (GSK-3) inhibition
+- Inhibition of glycogen synthase kinase 3 (GSK-3)

 - Inhibition of autophagocytosis